Jsparrow/jsparrow.github.io/docs/rules/use-dedicated-assert-j-assertions.md

 description:
     This rule finds AssertJ assertions that can be simplified and replaces them with equivalent dedicated assertions.

-tags: ["Java 8", "Testing", "AssertJ", "Coding Conventions", Readability]
+tags: ["Java 8", "Testing", "AssertJ", "Coding Conventions", "Readability", "Marker"]
 ---

 # Use Dedicated AssertJ Assertions